DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick: Implementation details

 \subsection{VQGAN generation}

-\paragraph{Hyperparameters} In VQGAN generation task, we train the generator model (\ie, VQ-VAE) with different VQ optimization methods for $100$ epochs over bitrates of $B=\{8,9,10,12\}$ with batch size of $8$ and initial learning rate of $lr=2.5\cdot10^{-5}$ that is halved after $50$ and $75$ epochs.
+\paragraph{Hyperparameters} In VQGAN generation task, we train the generator model (\ie, VQ-VAE) with different VQ optimization methods for $100$ epochs over codebook bits of $B=\{8,9,10,12\}$ and over two different hyperparameter settings of $\mathrm{HP_1}\!:\!(lr\!=\!2.5\cdot\!10^{-5}, \text{batch size}\!=\!8)$ and $\mathrm{HP_2}\!:\!(lr\!=\!2.5\cdot\!10^{-4}, \text{batch size}\!=\!32)$.
+During training, the initial learning rate is halved after $50$ and $75$ epochs.
 The discriminator starts at epoch $50$ when half of the training is passed.
-All GPT transformers (with different configurations in \cref{tab:transformers_config}) are trained with batch size of $32$ and initial learning rate of $lr=4.5\cdot10^{-5}$ with cosine decay that reduces the learning rate to 1\% of its initial value.
-For sampling from VQGAN, we use the temperature of $t=1.0$ with different top-$k$ values over different bitrates (see \cref{tab:sampling_config}).
+All GPT transformers (with different configurations in \cref{tab:transformers_config}) are trained with a batch size of $32$ and an initial learning rate of $lr=4.5\cdot10^{-5}$ with cosine decay that reduces the learning rate to 1\% of its initial value.
+For sampling from VQGAN, we use the temperature of $t=1.0$ with different top-$k$ values over different codebook sizes (see \cref{tab:sampling_config}).
 The variance $\sigma^2$ of directional noise $\rvv_d$ for DiVeQ and SF-DiVeQ is set to $\sigma^2=10^{-2}$ for VQGAN generation.

 When training the generator (VQ-VAE) model for all VQ optimization methods (except SF-DiVeQ), we apply our proposed codebook replacement (\cref{app:new_proposed_cbr}) actively during training in two phases of